Creativity as a Response to DestructionPosted on 26 Jul 09:34

 Creativity and Healing

-It was an accurate statement that President Obama made in reference to the families of those killed in the Orlando mass shooting that "their grief is beyond description."
-Anyone who's lost a loved one knows there really are no words to justify what that feels like...
-When my dad died five years ago (gosh... five years already??), the only word I could come up with for how I felt was 'empty'—a word synonymous with nothingness, and yet the irony is that grief is so complicated and all-encompassing, it hardly felt like 'nothing.'
-Art therapy is predicated on the notion that artistic forms of expression can often communicate more deeply and make up for the limitations of language.
+President Obama accurately said of the Pulse night club victim's families,"their grief is beyond description."
+Art therapy is predicated on the notion that artistic forms of expression can often make up for the limitations of language.
 Being able to adequately express what you're feeling is therapeutic in itself, but so is the kinaesthetic aspect of art-making.
-There is something eternally soothing about spreading soft paint across a canvas, feeling the rhythm of a colored pencil color something in, or squishing wet clay between your fingers... plus, the time it takes to create something from start to finish allows for a quiet opportunity to process thoughts and emotions.
+There is something eternally soothing about spreading soft paint across a canvas, feeling the rhythm of a colored pencil color something in, or squishing wet clay between your fingers.
+Moreover, the time it takes to create something from start to finish allows for a quiet opportunity to process thoughts and emotions.

 Creativity and Voice